dylan-berndt/Briefcase/README.md

 # Briefcase

 Suite of neural networks used as pretraining for font and query contrastive learning.
-Suite of neural networks designed originally to produce uppercase versions of lowercase glpyhs, taking inspiration from [Tom7's lowercasing work](http://tom7.org/lowercase/).
+Started as an experiment to produce uppercase versions of lowercase glpyhs, taking inspiration from [Tom7's lowercasing work](http://tom7.org/lowercase/).
 This iteration uses a U-Net architecture operating on pre-rendered bitmap glyphs of the fonts.
-Initial iterations have used ~3,000 fonts, with strong accuracy.
+Initial iterations have used ~3,000 fonts, with strong accuracy on the pretraining tasks, and showing reasonable transferability.

 # Getting Started